Iris cycloglossa: Description

 It has a small ovate blackish brown bulb, which also has tuberous roots, which are fragile.

 It has between 1-3 flowers per stem, that open in succession from the top down in May and June.
 They are large, (8–10 cm diam) fragrant, (with a clove-like scent), lavender blue flowers that have a white patch on the falls, it also has a yellow raised ridge.
 It also unlike other species, it has (4 cm long) upright standards.

 They have a similar look to Dutch Iris flowers.

-The stem is between 20–30 cm tall.
+The stem is between 20 and 30 cm tall.

 It has also generally 6 shiny, grey-green leaves (that have a thin white margin) that are 1.5 cm wide and grow up to 30 cm long at flowering time.
 They grow along the stem of the plant.

 It has 5–6 cm long brown seeds that do not have an aril.